Basil Soper

-Basil Soper (c.
-1938 – 1 June 2013) was a British actor and voice-over artist.
+Basil Percy Soper (15 September 1937 – 1 June 2013) was a British actor and voice-over artist.
 He was best known for his work on the Basil Brush show and famous for presenting "The Personal Injury Helpline" adverts.

-In 2007, it was suggested that Soper was the inspiration for Peter Serafinowicz's character Brian Butterfield in BBC2's The Peter Serafinowicz Show.
-Butterfield is shown as a bumbling Private Investigator in a parody of Soper's Personal Injury Helpline adverts.
+In 2007, it was suggested that Soper's advertisements for the Personal Injury Helpline were the inspiration for Peter Serafinowicz's character Brian Butterfield in BBC2's The Peter Serafinowicz Show.
+Initially from a sketch about a personal injury helpline entitled "Butterfield Direct", Butterfield became one of Serafinowicz's best known characters.

 He also provided a voice over for the cinematic trailer of 'The Almighty Clean Up Of Hooliganism.'

+He died in Victoria Hospital, Blackpool on 1 June 2013 from acute renal failure, sepsis and cellulitis of the legs with underlying heart disease.